top of page

 The Power of Basic Stretching

-While our bodies and menstrual irregularities differ, regular stretching is one of the most beneficial activities during the second part of my cycle.
+While our bodies and menstrual irregularities are different, regular stretching was one of the most beneficial activities during the second part of my cycle.
 It was so relaxing!
 Do you already do regular stretching in the morning and evening?
-If so, make that a part of your daily routine; believe me, you will feel the benefit.
+If so, just make that a part of your daily routine, and believe me, you will feel the benefit.

 Another pro of stretching is that it prevents the build-up of irritation often experienced during this phase.
-Start from the moment you think you've ovulated and make stretching a steady routine.
+When you think you're in ovulation, make stretching a steady routine.
 Trust me, you’ll love it!

 Handling Stress in the Second Part of the Cycle

-Luckily, fertility advice from a Chinese medicine perspective offers various ways to manage stress, so let’s look at some practical ways to minimise stress.
+Luckily, fertility advice from a Chinese medicine perspective offers various ways to manage stress, so let’s look at some effective ways to minimise stress.

-• Permit yourself to avoid people who stress you out.
+• Give yourself permission to avoid people who stress you out.
 Don’t see anyone who has annoyed you in the past unless you absolutely must.

 • Look at your to-do list and reschedule or cross off non-essential tasks.